10 tips for starting a STEM club in your school

 Tip 1: Start with your Year 7s

-In my experience, the younger students are the ones who will be the most interested.
-Have the new year 7’s firmly in your crosshairs.
-New year.
-New school.
-New STEM club.
-Then when a new cohort of year 7 arrive after the first year, you will have your ambassadors ready to go out and do the advertising and the rest will start to come.
+In my experience, younger students are the ones who will be the most interested.
+Get the new Year 7s firmly involved, then when a new cohort arrive, you will have your ambassadors ready to go out and do the advertising.

 Tip 2: Don’t get your Bunsen burners out too soon